Grevillea rivularis: Ecology

+The seeds of Grevillea rivularis are fairly large and do not have an elaisome so their dispersal method is unknown.
+It is most likely that the seeds are dispersed simply by falling from the parent plant into the soil below.
+It is possible that floodwaters may play a part in seed dispersal, given the riparian habitat of the species.

 Conservation status

-The species is listed as "endangered" under the Australian Government Environment Protection and Biodiversity Conservation Act 1999 and the New South Wales Government Biodiversity Conservation Act 2016.
+The species is listed as critically endangered under the Australian Government Environment Protection and Biodiversity Conservation Act 1999 and the New South Wales Government Biodiversity Conservation Act 2016.
 The main threats to the species include its small population size, road and trail management, and inappropriate fire regimes.